B.A. in Political Science

 PLSI 111 - History of Political Thought Since Machiavelli

-Select remaining 18 units (6 courses) from political science upper division (100 level) courses offered in the catalog (except PLSI 102 or PLSI 187).
+Select remaining 18 units (6 courses) from political science upper division (100 level) courses offered in the catalog (with the exception of PLSI 102 [1 unit]).

 LEGAL STUDIES CERTIFICATE